It's a call for our time.

 How we Work

 The mission of Interwoven Congregations is to help faith communities in the U.S. become agents for racial justice and healing -- within their congregations, in their community, and across society at large.
-Understanding that white people bear the primary responsibility in uprooting racism, our strategy is to first engage with individual white faith communities about the realities of racism and then second equip those congregations to take action to promote racial equity and healing -- including, as appropriate, thru partnerships with faith communities of different racial compositions.
+We support faith communities as they:

 Build Relationships

-Follow our 4-part series on DOING Racial Justice.
-It began with The Apology, a challenging and inspiring look into how this work may begin.
+Follow our 4-part series on Doing Racial Justice.
+It began with The Apology and Congregations Doing Racial Justice!

 Contact Us